-For the three and nine months ended September 30, 2019, options were exercised to purchase 4,513 and 6,964 shares, respectively, of the Company's common stock, with \$13,000 and \$21,000 net proceeds, respectively, to the Company in the three and nine months ended September 30, 2019.
-For each of the three and nine months ended September 30, 2018, zero options were exercised to purchase shares of the Company's common stock, with zero net proceeds to the Company.
+During the three months ended March 31, 2020 and 2019, options were exercised to purchase 141,551 and 770 shares, respectively, of the Company's common stock, resulting in approximately \$0.2 million and insignificant net proceeds to the Company in the three months ended March 31, 2020 and 2019, respectively.

-Restricted Stock Units
+Restricted Stock Units ("RSUs")

-In July 2018, the Company granted 903,374 PRSUs to its employees that vest upon the achievement of certain performance conditions, subject to the employees' continued service relationship with the Company through the achievement date.
-At September 30, 2019, 850,309 of these PRSUs were outstanding.
-Based on the evaluation of the performance conditions at September 30, 2019, the Company concluded that the PRSU assumptions are probable and recorded a one-time catch-up of stock-based compensation expense of \$2.1 million for each of the three and nine months ended September 30, 2019.
-Stock-based compensation expense recorded related to these PRSUs were zero for the three and nine months ended September 30, 2018.
-The related compensation cost was recognized as an expense over the estimated vesting period ratably when achievement of the milestone was considered probable.
+In July 2018, the Company granted 903,374 performance-based restricted stock units ("PRSUs") to its employees that vest upon the achievement of certain performance conditions, subject to the employees' continued service relationship with the Company through the achievement date.
+As of March 31, 2020, 849,328 of these PRSUs were outstanding and none of these PRSUs were vested.
+Based on the evaluation of the performance conditions, the Company recorded stock-based compensation expense of \$0.9 million and zero for the three months ended March 31, 2020 and 2019, respectively.
+The related compensation cost is recognized as an expense ratably over the estimated vesting period.
 The expense recognized for these awards is based on the grant date fair value of the Company's common stock multiplied by the number of units granted.